djcard/sqlParser/README.md

 Uses: Primarily for automated testing.
 I've been using it as part of a testbox suite which, at its simplest, checks to the see if the SQL statment can be parsed at all.
-This doesn't compare against a database but is a quick way to ensure no typos, punctuation etc has been altered.
-Additional it allows automated tests to be done on a more granular level.
+This doesn't compare against a database but is a quick way to ensure no typos, punctuation, etc has been altered.
+Additionally, it allows automated tests to be done on a more granular level.

 To Install: